kvshvlin/yourmailproject/index.md

 Once you finish your work, send it to us.
 We will collect your artwork.
 We will find a customer for it.
 We will handle everyone's complaints, return orders, and shipping, et cetera.
 So that [ [you can focus on being a creator]() ].

 Once your artwork sells, we will share the profits with you.
 We smoothen out the process as we go.
-We imagine this process will stabilize our country's economy through mass&nbsp;-&nbsp;scaled&nbsp;art.
+We imagine this process will stabilize our country's economy through mass-scaled&nbsp;art.

 We hope you love to be a part of our community.